 No matter how much medication you take or the amount of rest you get, chronic pain somehow still creeps its way in.
 Which is why figuring out how to distract yourself from pain is useful when all else fails.
-Using distraction has been really effective in helping me to cope with my chronic pain.
+Using distraction has been effective in helping me cope with my chronic pain.

 At first, I didn’t even realise it was something I was doing.
 It sort of just happened.

-I’m quite a fidgety person and for as long as I can remember, I’ve always had to stop myself from fidgeting.
+I’m quite a fidgety person, and for as long as I can remember, I’ve always had to stop myself from fidgeting.
 Unknowingly, those same things were also helping me to distract myself from my pain.

 The information provided in my blog posts is strictly from my own experiences and is not intended to replace medical or professional advice.
 Do not disregard any medical advice you have received after reading any of my posts.
 For more, please read my disclosure page.